cox-labs/PluginTutorial/PluginTutorial/README.md

 2. Find the `CloneProcessing.cs` class which we will use as our template.
 Use the search or navigate to `/PerseusPluginLib/Basic` and open [`CloneProcessing.cs`](https://github.com/JurgenCox/perseus-plugins/blob/master/PerseusPluginLib/Basic/CloneProcessing.cs)

-3. Open Visual Stuido and create a new project of type `Class Library (.Net Framework)`.
+3. Open Visual Studio and create a new project of type `Class Library (.Net Framework)` and name it `PluginTutorial`.
 Rename the default `Class1.cs` to `HeadProcessing.cs` and copy the code from `CloneProcessing.cs` into it.
 You will see lots of errors which we will fix momentarily.
 The errors are due to missing dependencies.
 You can see from the `using` statements at the top of the file that we require the Perseus plugin API.